sezginidil/x_scraper/README.md

 - `n` (*int*): The number of posts to collect.

 **Returns:**
-- `list[str]`: A list of strings, each representing the text of the post from the user.
+- `list[str]`: A list of strings, each representing the text of the post related to given keyword.

 ### `collect_posts_with_hashtag(driver: webdriver.Chrome, hashtag: str, n: int) -> list[str]`